 Now that that’s cleared up let’s take a look at how this works.
 This easiest demonstration can be seen by watching this video, but I’ve added instruction below as well.
 The video is slightly long (3 minutes).
 I might create my own sometime soon.
 I just haven’t found the time to do it.

-To use the same, I’m feeling lucky Google Gravity trick you need to go to Google.com and search for Google Gravity, click on the website from Mrdoob, wait for a few seconds for the site to load and the trick to commence then Bob’s your uncle!
+To use the same trick, you need to go to Google.com and search for Google Gravity, click on the website from Mrdoob, wait for a few seconds for the site to load and the trick to commence then Bob’s your uncle!

 Keep in mind that the pages are not actually searchable.
 With this statement I mean to say that as with the traditional Google search engine and the home page you can’t type in a particular string of characters/words click search and see the search results.
 It is just for show.